 The Corporation's 2006 income tax filings were reassessed by the CRA in 2011 (the "Reassessment").
 The Reassessment was based on the CRA's position that the tax pools available to Veracel, prior to its amalgamation with Birchcliff, ceased to be available to Veracel after Birchcliff and Veracel amalgamated on May 31, 2005.
 The Veracel tax pools in dispute totalled \$39.3 million.
 Birchcliff appealed the Reassessment to the Tax Court of Canada (the "TCC") and the trial of that appeal occurred in November 2013.
 On October 1, 2015, the TCC issued its decision (the "TCC Decision") and dismissed Birchcliff's appeal on the basis of the general anti-avoidance rule contained in the Income Tax Act (Canada).
 The TCC Decision was rendered by a judge based on the written record and not by the judge who conducted the trial.
-As a result of the TCC Decision, Birchcliff appealed the TCC Decision to the Federal Court of Appeal (the "FCA"), which appeal was heard in January 2017.
+As a result of the TCC Decision, Birchcliff recorded a non-cash deferred income tax expense in the amount of \$10.2 million in the fourth quarter of 2015.
+Birchcliff appealed the TCC Decision to the Federal Court of Appeal (the "FCA"), which appeal was heard in January 2017.
 On April 28, 2017, the FCA issued its decision and allowed the appeal and set aside the TCC Decision, based on the lack of jurisdiction by the judge who rendered the TCC Decision.
-In setting aside the TCC Decision, the FCA referred the TCC matter back to the judge of the TCC who initially conducted the trial in 2013 to render a judgement.
-The judge of the TCC matter back to the FCA.
+In setting aside the TCC Decision, the FCA referred the matter back to the judge of the TCC who initially conducted the trial in 2013 to render a judgment.
+The judge of the TCC rendered a decision in November 2017 and dismissed Birchcliff's appeal.
+Birchcliff appealed that decision to the FCA, which appeal was heard on December 10, 2018, with the FCA reserving judgment.